-Paintings by Steve Harrold of Terre Haute will be featured throughout November in the River City Art Association Artist of the Month Gallery in the Vigo County Public Library in Terre Haute.
+Paintings by Steve Harrold of West Terre Haute will be featured throughout November in the River City Art Association Artist of the Month Gallery in the Vigo County Public Library in Terre Haute.

 I studied art in junior high and high school with John Laska at Indiana State Laboratory School in Terre Haute, Indiana.
 I won a Gold Key in the National Scholastic Art Competition.